 Health benefits: Cross trainers also provide a fantastic cardio workout for the heart.
 A few sessions a week on a cross trainer will improve your general aerobic fitness.

-Better for your joints: There is no doubt that cross trainers offer a much lower impact workout than running outside and even a treadmill which has shock absorbers.
-Your feet don’t leave the supports on a cross trainer so its much less impact on your knees, joints and back.
+Better for your joints: There is no doubt that cross trainers offer a much lower impact workout than running.
+Your feet don’t leave the supports on a cross trainer so it creates much less impact on your knees, joints and back.
 The low impact design of cross trainers means they reduce the likelihood of sustaining an injury.
 If you suffer from hip or lower back problems we recommend you build up the length and intensity of your workouts slowly.
 Start with a maximum of 5 minutes and stop if you feel pain.
 Build up the length of the workouts by 3-5 minutes each time until you can comfortably exercise for 30 minutes at a time.
 We then suggest you start varying your speed and resistance levels.
+The JTX Zenith superior cross trainer has an extra long stride length and adjustable foot pedals to provide the lowest impact workout.
+The longer stride length provides an extremely smooth and low impact motion.
+The pedals reduce the amount that your heal moves from the footrest as you exercise.

-Training alternative: Cross trainers are also a fantastic supplementary training option when you are working towards a goal, like a marathon, where constantly repeating one type of exercise might lead to injury.
-When using a cross trainer you work very similar leg muscles as running.
-However because they are fixed on platforms which rotate the impact and stress on the joints in the legs is greatly reduced.
+Training alternative: Cross trainers are also a fantastic supplementary training option when you are working towards an endurance challenge.
+Regularly repeating one type of exercise might lead to injury.
+For example you can improve your running performance by alternating between treadmills and cross trainers.
+When using a cross trainer you work very similar leg muscles as running but the impact and stress on the joints in the legs is greatly reduced.

 Who should use cross trainers?